Compositions and collisions at degree p^2: Classification

 Case \ref{m}: Let $f$ be multiply original.
 Then $\deg f' > 0$ by \ref{item:3} from the beginning of the proof.
-By \ref{item:7}, there is a unique $c \in \ff$ such that $f -c$ is squareful and $f-c$ has no simple root by the definition of multiple originality.
+By \ref{item:7}, there is a unique $c \in \ff$ such that $f -c$ is squareful, and then $f-c$ has no simple root by \autoref{def:moso} of multiple originality.
 By \autoref{lem:squareful}, $g-c$ and $g^*-c$ are also squareful.
-We claim that $g-c$ and $g^{*}-c$ have no simple roots, that is with the notation of \eqref{eq:66}, $e_{i}, e_{i}^{*}>1$ for all $0\leq i \leq \ell$.